zxuhan/llm-router/README.md

 Things I know are missing or could be tightened, in rough order of impact:

+- **Bootstrap CIs over the empirical CDF instead of mean ± stddev across 3 seeds.** Multi-seed gets us most of the way; bootstrap would tighten the uncertainty on tail percentiles specifically.
 - **Tokenizer-backed chunker.** Hash-of-bytes is correct but coarse.
   With a per-model tokenizer plugged in (one extra dep, a small helper), match boundaries would align with actual KV-cache boundaries.
 ADR 0006 documents the trade-off.
 - **Half-open one-probe circuit breaker.** The current breaker is closed -> open -> closed.
 Adding a half-open probe state would shed less traffic during recovery.
-Documented in ADR 0007 as a deliberate simplification for small fleets.
+ADR 0007 explains the deliberate simplification for small fleets.
 - **Admin endpoint for draining.** `POST /admin/drain?backend=w0` to preemptively mark a worker unhealthy (for rolling restarts).
 Trivial to add on top of the existing health gate.
-- **Larger N**.
-Every published benchmark uses 18-48 requests so the harness reproduces in minutes on a laptop.
-A production benchmark would use thousands of requests and report confidence intervals.
 - **vLLM and mlx-lm backends as first-class.** The Backend interface is small enough that other OpenAI-compatible upstreams need only a new constructor; only llama.cpp is exercised in the committed tests.